Joel Ramsey, Brooke Ramsey and Sharman Ramsey |

-Author of historical fiction published by Mercer University Press, Swimming with Serpents and In Pursuit, family history/cookbooks, and cozy mysteries, the Mint Julep series; adjunct professor of History; genealogist; Master Gardener, webmaster (Southern-style.com); advisor on Southern Etiquette and Manners, Sharman Burson Ramsey, lives in Dothan, Alabama, now widowed, she lives with her standard poodle Gigi and her Shih Poo Lola.
+Author of historical fiction The Creek Indian Family Saga, One Step Away from Forever a re-publication of Swimming with Serpents, Find Me If You Can, a re-publication of In Pursuit, and The Chase Is On, once published as On to Angola, Ramsey also writes family history/cookbooks, and cozy mysteries, the Mint Julep series.
+She has served as adjunct professor of History; enjoys genealogy; is a Master Gardener, webmaster (Southern-style.com); and as an advisor on Southern Etiquette and Manners.
+Sharman Burson Ramsey, lives in Dothan, Alabama, now widowed, she lives with her standard poodle Gigi and her Shih Poo Lola.

 Mint Juleps and Murder is a mystery series that Michael Morris calls "The Ya Ya Sisterhood Meets Murder She Wrote."
 This cozy mystery is written with humor, set on a plantation with a pair of newly widowed, formerly estranged sisters with an award winning cooking show on the Dishing It Network.
 Ramsey's sister, cardiologist Dr. Sylvia Burson Rushing, now owns the plantation home of their grandparents that inspired Waverly in Mint Juleps and Murder.
-Their husbands still live though contemplation of their demise inspired the Mint Juleps Mysteries series.
+At the time of the writing of the Mint Julep Mysteries, their husbands still lived though contemplation of their demise inspired the Mint Julep Mysteries series.

 BUT HOW DID YOU BECOME AN EDUCATION ACTIVIST?